dhis2/dhis2-server-tools/docs/Ansible-Vault.md

 * munin logins
 * database usernames and passwords
-* sudo passwords (`ansible_become_pass`) if your deployments happens on different servers, implies ssh password as well, if you not using key based authentication.
+* sudo passwords (`ansible_become_pass`) if your deployments happens on different servers, implies ssh password as well, if you're not using key based authentication.

 The variables in Ansible can be stored in various locations.
-One approach is to use host files in the `inventory/host_vars/` directory with the name corresponding to the host name as it appears in your `inventory/hosts` file.
+One approach is to use host files in the `inventory/host_vars/` directory with the name corresponding to the hostname as it appears in your `inventory/hosts` file.
 This allows you to separate variables specific to each host.
 For example, if you have a host named proxy, you can create an encrypted file in `inventory/host_vars/proxy` to store proxy-specific variables.
 You have the